dschul01/Mission-to-Mars/README.md

 # Mission-to-Mars
-Web scraping extract Mars facts and images
+Web scraping to extract Mars facts and images